Nearly Optimal Latent State Decoding in Block MDPs: Fundamental Lower Bound of Latent State Decoding

-Considering locally better-than-random algorithms is not restrictive, as algorithms with reasonable performance should indeed adapt to the BMDP they are facing.
-Intuitively, such algorithms behave similarly when the considered BMDP model changes very slightly.
+Considering locally better-than-random algorithms is not restrictive, as algorithms with reasonable performance should indeed adapt to the BMDP they are facing, or in other words, such algorithms behave similarly when the considered BMDP model changes very slightly.